 Founder, Explosive Barrel (Game Studio)

 Luther Chan has more than 10 years of experience in the Game Industry.
 His strength is in Game Development and Emerging Technologies.
 He is the Founder of Explosive Barrel an independent game development studio that focuses on creating high quality games and we have been doing so for over 10 years.
-In addition to creating our own games, we also create games for websites and brands.
+In addition to creating our own games, they also create games for websites and brands.
 His previous clients include Ubisoft, Coke, Cheetos, E4, NHS and Air France-KLM.
+Luther graduated with a Bachelor of Computing (Communications and Media), from the National University of Singapore.

 1. Academic Qualifications